-The WVA recently discovered a subsurface release of chromic acid plating solution in the area next to the 110 Plating Pit in Building 35 (Figure 3).
+The WVA discovered a subsurface release of chromic acid plating solution in the area next to the 110 Plating Pit in Building 35 (Figure 3).
 The release was associated with ventilation duct work that runs underground from the plating area to the air scrubber system.
 In order to restart plating operations as soon as possible, the WVA conducted initial source removal activities required to complete the necessary repairs to the plating ventilation systems.
 These activities included soil excavation and focused groundwater dewatering that were conducted in consultation with NYSDEC Region 4 and Central Office personnel.
 The excavation area and associated soil and groundwater sampling locations are illustrated on Figure 3 and summarized in Tables 1 and 2.
 Observations of groundwater and initial sampling activities have confirmed that groundwater is impacted by hexavalent chromium in the area of the release.
-Based on the results of the initial source removal activities, and in accordance with a request from the NYSDEC, the WVA will conduct a groundwater site investigation to evaluate whether the chromic acid release has impacted groundwater quality beyond the release area.
-Following the investigation, the WVA will prepare a Focused Feasibility Study (FFS) to assess potential remedial alternatives for hexavalent chromium in groundwater, if warranted based on the investigation results.
+Based on the results of the initial source removal activities, and in accordance with a request from the NYSDEC, the WVA subsequently conducted a groundwater site investigation in 2019 to evaluate whether the chromic acid release has impacted groundwater quality beyond the release area.
+The investigation determined that the release did not appear to significantly impact groundwater beyond the immediate release area.
+The following activities were conducted as part of the investigation: